vanling/docs/configuration/users-roles-permissions.md

 ### Roles

 In many cases, your project will have multiple users doing the same thing _(managers, writers, subscribers, etc)_.
-If we assigned permissions directly to the user, we would have to configure the same permissions over and over, which leads to a higher chance of misconfiguration and makes it tedious to change configurations for all users doing the same job.
+If we assigned permissions directly to the user, we would have to configure the same permissions over and over, which makes it tedious to change configurations for all users doing the same job and also leads to a higher chance of misconfiguration.
 This problem is an example of [data duplication](/configuration/data-model.md#avoid-data-duplication).
 To avoid this, we create roles, configure the role's permissions once, then assign the role to users as desired.

 Regardless of your project, your SQL database will _always_ need an administrator role and a public role.
 In addition,